w3f/polkadot-wiki/docs/learn-governance.md

 ```
 Example:

+Assume:
-Assume we only have 1,500 DOTs tokens in total.
+- We only have 1,500 DOTs tokens in total.
+- Public proposal

 John  - 500 DOTs
 Peter - 100 DOTs